 This card also gives you access to perks reserved for Mastercard customers.
 For one, the Mastercard Easy Savings® Program offers savings with automatic rebates on select gas, dining, hotel, and travel purchases.
 Mastercard customers also benefit from identity theft resolution services, zero liability on unauthorized purchases, extended warranties, and purchase assurance.

 If you need more time to pay off your purchases without any interest over your head, check out the annual-fee-free Blue Business Plus Credit Card from American Express.
-The card offers 15 months of 0% introductory APR on purchases and balance transfers—the longest 0% intro APR on the market.
-This gives you over a year to at least meet your credit card minimums and avoid falling into debt.
+The card offers 12 months of 0% introductory APR on purchases and balance transfers.
+This gives you a year to at least meet your credit card minimums and avoid falling into debt.
 After this introductory period, your APR will be a variable rate, depending on your creditworthiness and varying with the prime rate.
 Always check the issuer’s terms and conditions for the latest APR information.

 The Blue Business Plus Credit Card earns rewards on your purchases, as well.
 You can earn 2x Membership Rewards® points on your regular business purchases up to $50,000.
 This isn’t the most rewarding points program out there, however, without any special categories and a relatively low points-earning rate.